pvcraven/web-development-class/source/semester_1/assignments/10_wordpress_site/wordpress_site.rst

     * Tell me where you have an example of a table.
 A link to it would be great.

 The write-up is important.
 Please don't give me just a sentence or two.
-"A" work usually involves at least 3/4 of a page showing me how you hit all the points of the rubric.
+"A" level work usually involves at least 3/4 of a page showing me how you hit all the points of the rubric.
+It isn't unusual for people to turn in 2-3 double-spaced pages.

 Use paragraphs.
 Use topic sentences.
 Organize it.
 Don't give me a wall of text.